Our medicines optimisation working group

 Improving understanding of correct inhaler technique

 Inhalers are a vital part of treating COPD and asthma but there are significant problems with their use.
-We know that many people make errors when using their inhaler devices which puts them at risk, and that overuse of SABA inhalers in particular has been linked to asthma deaths.
+We know that many people make errors when using their inhaler devices which puts them at risk, and that overuse of reliever inhalers in asthma has been linked to asthma deaths.
 Currently, too few people receive an annual inhaler technique check, which means that they are at risk of their condition getting worse.

 It is vital that all relevant health care professionals are trained and always up to date in inhaler technique so they can coach their patients effectively.
 Evidence suggests that this is not currently the case, with many practitioners lacking the confidence to support patients.
-We have been working with the UK Inhaler Group to review and disseminate Inhaler Standards and Competency Document, and are working on signposting healthcare professionals to useful and accurate resources, such as the Asthma UK inhaler technique videos, which were selected as illustrating best practice in an audit conducted by the Taskforce.
+We have been working with the UK Inhaler Group to review and disseminate Inhaler Standards and Competency Document, and are working on signposting healthcare professionals to useful and accurate resources, such as the Asthma + Lung UK inhaler technique videos, which were selected as illustrating best practice in an audit conducted by the Taskforce.

 Promoting the role of community pharmacists